 The ability to create visually appealing charts and graphs is an important skill for roles that involve data analysis.
 Highlight your proficiency in creating and formatting various chart types, including bar graphs, line graphs, and pie charts.

-• Ability to create visually appealing charts and graphs in Excel to communicate data insights
+- The ability to create visually appealing excel charts and graphs in Excel to communicate data insights

 VBA Programming